johannesthoma/jtsoft.at/drafts/reactos-gdb-new.markdown

 ## Step 3: Configure and build ReactOS

-TODO: switch to RoSBE mode ...
+To build ReactOS you first need to put your shell into RoSBE mode.
+To do so, run

+    /home/johannes/reactos/RosBE/RosBE.sh

 ReactOS is built in separate directories.
 By doing so one can have several different builds and the source